nickbrandt/GitLab/doc/install/index.md

 # Installation **(FREE SELF)**

-GitLab can be installed in most GNU/Linux distributions and with several cloud providers.
+GitLab can be installed in most GNU/Linux distributions, and with several cloud providers.
 To get the best experience from GitLab, you must balance performance, reliability, ease of administration (backups, upgrades, and troubleshooting), and the cost of hosting.